 When will the rest of the Protected/Permissive intersections be changed over Valley-wide?

 The schedule for the Valley-wide change over is dependent on funding availability.
-The table below is updated as construction contracts and schedules are announced by the entities:
+The table below is updated as construction is completed by the entities:

 What’s a Protected/Permissive left turn signal?